Prices increase tonight on TechCrunch’s virtual founder workshop event, TC Early Stage – TechCrunch

 Is your pitch deck anemic?
 Does your tech stack stack up?
 How should you approach a VC?
 How do you protect your users?
 Those and a zillion other questions can keep you tossing and turning.
 This is your chance to learn from the pros and get answers you can put into practice now.

 Each session can accommodate around 100 people, so be sure to sign up quickly — especially if you have topic-specific questions you want addressed.
 Session seats are available first come first serve, so don’t delay.
-The good news is that ticket holders receive exclusive access to videos of all sessions — on demand after the event.
+The good news is that ticket holders receive exclusive access to videos of all sessions — on-demand after the event.

 Bonus: You also have access to all the Main Stage interviews and CrunchMatch, our AI-powered networking platform — famous for relieving stress and increasing productivity.